mjneary10/hugo-test/content/shop/Printable-boho-art-digital-download-set-of-3.md

-products = ["Boho printable wall art"] image ="../img/Digital download art prints eucalyptus set of 3/Digital download art prints eucalyptus set of 3-1" class ="img-responsive" alt ="Digital download art prints eucalyptus set of 3" fileGuid = "2a7835f0-d9fd-4a52-b45d-430da9c6cfec"
+products = ["Boho printable wall art"] image ="../img/Digital download art prints eucalyptus set of 3/Digital download art prints eucalyptus set of 3-1" class ="img-responsive" alt ="Printable boho art digital download set of 3" fileGuid = "2a7835f0-d9fd-4a52-b45d-430da9c6cfec"

 description = "This printable Boho art is a digital download set of 3 and comes in all printing sizes.
 The design has hints of green and yellow, on a smooth contour background.
 Why not print large for your kitchen, and small for your hallway!.
 The files are high quality PNG/PDF/JPEG and zipped as a zip file.
 Be sure to check out our blog for wall art printing tips and tricks."